Shreyas-g97/Weather-App/README.md

 # Weather-App
 A weather app built with React and Bootstrap using the openweathermap api.
 This application is still in production.
+To search for weather of a location, just type in any location around the world and hit the search button.

 Current Bugs:
 - Forecast not passing to the sidebar component and refreshing without page reload.